dhoer/chef-flash/README.md

 [supermarket]: https://supermarket.chef.io/cookbooks/flash
 [travis]: https://travis-ci.org/dhoer/chef-flash

-Installs Adobe Flash Player for Internet Explorer - ActiveX, Firefox - NPAPI, and Chrome and Opera - PPAPI.
+Installs/Configures Adobe Flash Player for Internet Explorer, Firefox, and Chrome and Opera.

+Flash Player for Internet Explorer is pre-installed on Windows 8+.
+Flash Player for Internet Explorer is pre-installed but not enabled for Windows Server 2012+, so this cookbook will enable it.

 Please submit a Pull Request if you would like to add support for Linux, Mac OS X, ESR, Debug or Projector.